ygorcosta/wedeploy.com/ui/src/pages/tutorials/data-web/add-config-files.md

 }
 ```

-1. Now create a new file inside of the `hosting` folder and name it `wedeploy.json`.
+1. Now create a new file inside of the `ui` folder and name it `wedeploy.json`.
 2. Inside of that file, paste this code.

 ```application/json